apollographql/apollo-client/docs/source/recipes/simple-example.md

 ---
-title: "Small Example: Snack"
+title: "Example app"
-description: A tiny app that implements one view from our GitHunt example app, that you can run and edit right from your browser.
+description: Introducing Pupstagram, an example app with the latest features!
 ---

 The easiest way to see what Apollo Client and GraphQL can do for you is to try them for yourself.
 Below is a simple example of a single React Native view that uses Apollo Client to talk to our hosted example app, GitHunt.
 We've embedded it in the page with the [Snack](https://blog.expo.io/sketch-a-playground-for-react-native-16b2401f44a2) editor from [Expo](https://expo.io/).